golang/dep/FAQ.md

 2. Use an override.

 Overrides are a sledgehammer, and should only be used as a last resort.
-While dependencies and overrides are declared in the same way in `Gopkg.toml`, they behave differently:
+While constraints and overrides are declared in the same way in `Gopkg.toml`, they behave differently:

-* Dependencies:
+* Constraints:
    1. Can be declared by any project's manifest, yours or a dependency
    2. Apply only to direct dependencies of the project declaring the constraint
    3. Must not conflict with the `dependencies` declared in any other project's manifest